neXromancers/shotgun/README.md

 - Manual: Make sure you have a recent Rust toolchain.
 Clone this repo, then run `cargo install`.
 - Arch Linux: [AUR package](https://aur.archlinux.org/packages/shotgun/)
+- Other distros: make a pull request to add your package or build script!